rust-lang/book/nostarch/chapter07.md

 }
 ```

-A struct with some public fields and some private fields
+Listing 7-9: A struct with some public fields and some private fields

 Because the `toast` field in the `back_of_house::Breakfast` struct is public,
 in `eat_at_restaurant` we can write and read to the `toast` field using dot